vict0rsch/expire-tabs/README.md

 # expire-tabs

 A simple browser extension (Chrome & Firefox) that closes your tabs after they have been inactive for a specified amount of time.
-The timer resets whenever you focus a tab.
+The timer resets whenever you use/focus a tab or when the tab is pinned.

+This extension was developed in part to add the "close tabs after inactivity" feature to [Zen](https://zen-browser.app) which is missing, coming from [Arc](https://arc.net).

 ## Features